 Have you filled out our contact form?

-We encourage you to fill out this contact form so a member of our team can follow up with you and recommend relevant services and supports, and we can add you to our mailing list.
+We encourage you to fill out our contact form so a member of our team can follow up with you and recommend relevant services and supports, and we can add you to our mailing list.

 We can schedule time with you to get to know the needs of your adult loved one and all of the caregivers involved in his or her life.
 We will discuss services and supports relevant to this stage of the journey.
 We want to make the process of engaging with our organization as easy as possible for your family.
-If you are not sure what you need or how we can help, signing up for an intake consultation is the best step forward.
+If you are not sure what you need or how we can help, signing up for a consultation is the best step forward.
 There is something we can do at every step of the journey to support your family.

 The Adult Continuing Education (ACE) program is our very own specialized education day program provided for adults with Down syndrome, aiming to maximize independence and promote productive community participation.
 Educational opportunities are based around our six Pillars of Programming: Daily Living, Communication and Social Skills, Community Engagement, Health, Wellness, and Safety, Self-Advocacy, and Vocational Development.
-ACE is a data driven, evidence-based program utilizing objective measures to define success for each self-advocate participating in the program.

 We understand that each adult is unique and looking for their own experience from the ACE program.
 We have developed service options to meet your needs.
 All enrollment options receive access to the specialized programming, social networking activities, community engagement opportunities, and guest presentations as part of ACE’s unique schedule.
 Fill out our contact form below to request an appointment to discuss the ACE enrollment options as related to the needs of your adult participant.